Amazon Prime Day 2021 in Singapore: our picks of this year's top SG deals

 Audio

 Bose kicked off the active noise-cancellation craze with its QuietComfort 35 II headphones, and though it's been a few years since they were released, these cans are still fantastic when it comes to blocking outside noise.
-Best of all, they've been hugely discounted this Amazon Prime Day, saving you SG$200 off the usual listing price.
-Available in Silver and Black.
+Best of all, they've been hugely discounted this Amazon Prime Day, saving you SG$150 off the usual listing price.
+Available in Silver.
 View Deal

 All-new Echo (4th generation) International Version |